 ip3 <- pinfo("MYG", c("HORSE", "PHYCA"))

-CHNOSZ has a built-in database of amino acid compositions for selected proteins, but you can expand this by adding proteins from FASTA or CSV files.
+CHNOSZ has a small built-in database of amino acid compositions for selected proteins, but you can expand this by adding proteins from FASTA or CSV files.

 # Reading amino acid compositions from a CSV file